LinuxForHealth/health-patterns/clinical-ingestion/helm-charts/alvearie-ingestion/README.md

 It is important to note that due to a limitation in grafana that causes multi-install collisions, only one instance of the chart should be installed when the monitoring solution is turned on.

+## Bulk Export configuration

+It is possible to configure the Fhir server to allow bulk export.
+For this to happen, there are a number of prerequisites that must be completed.
+Bulk export assumes that the export artifact will be placed in a Cloud Object Store bucket.
+You will need to create a bucket and set up service credentials for access.
+In addition, you will need to configure a fhirTrustStore file to include new information for your particular cos endpoint.

+### Bucket and Credentials

+1. Create a cloud object store resource
+1. Create a new bucket for export artifacts within that resource (make a note of the bucket name for later)
+1. Click on configuration to find the public endpoint and the location (make a note of the endpoint and the location for later)
+1. Click on Service Credentials and choose New Credential.
+Pick a name and choose writer.
+Open the new credential (make a note of the apikey and the iam_serviceid_crn for later)

+### fhirTrustStore

+In the helm chart, navigate to `clinical-ingestion/helm-charts/alvearie-ingestion/charts/fhir/binaryconfig/` where you will find a file called `fhirTrustStore.p12`.
+In order for fhir to communicate with cos you need to update this file with certificate information from your cos endpoint.
+Execute the bash command below to get and store the cos certificate relative to your endpoint:

+`echo "" | openssl s_client -showcerts -prexit -connect <YOUR ENDPOINT>:443 2> /dev/null | sed -n -e '/BEGIN CERTIFICATE/,/END CERTIFICATE/ p' > out.pem`

+where <YOUR ENDPOINT> is the endpoint noted above.
+The result is stored in a file called `out.pen`.
+Now, we will update the p12 file with this new information.
+The following command will take the contents of the `out.pem` file and add them to the `fhirTrustStore.p12` file.

+`keytool -importcert -noprompt  -keystore fhirTrustStore.p12  -storepass change-password -alias my-host -file out.pem`

+### Update the values.yaml file to configure bulk Export

+In the `values.yaml` file for the helm chart, locate the `bulkexportconfig` section under the FHIR Configuration.
+Fill in the values using the the information you noted above

+  `cosbucketname` The bucket name you chose `coslocation` The region (for example, us-east) `cosendpointinternal` The cos endpoint from the bucket config `cosapikey` The api key from your service credentials `cossrvinstid` The srv instance id from your service credentials `batchuserpw` The fhirAdmin user password

+Save the file and you are ready to install the chart using the instructions above.

 ## Contributing

 Feel free to contribute by making a [pull request](https://github.com/Alvearie/health-patterns/pull/new/master).